rodent proof

 • Close all holes using steel wool, wire screens, or caulk to block entry.

-• Keep food in metal, glass, or strong plastic containers to protect it.
+• Keep food in solid metal, glass, or plastic containers to protect it.

 • Put food storage containers off the ground to avoid easy access.